-- 3 tablespoons (21 grams) organic raw unsweetened cocoa, leveled off & sifted
+- 3 tablespoons (21 g) unsweetened cocoa powder, leveled off & sifted

 - 1½ tablespoons (22.5 ml) pure vanilla extract

-- 1 teaspoon (5 grams) kosher salt, or ¾ teaspoon regular table salt
+- ¾ teaspoon (about 4 g) fine-grain sea salt, or ¾ teaspoon regular table salt

 - In a medium bowl, whisk together flour, cocoa and baking powder until well blended.
 Set aside.